Pujan-khunt/learn-go/concurrency/README.md

 You have 2 options to solve this issue:
 1. Create separate a goroutine for each processing task
 2. Put the entire consuming logic inside a goroutine itself.

+## Go Runtime Scheduler Juggling Goroutines

+Essentially any kind of instruction is executed by the CPU.
+The OS provides a way for processes wanting to achieve multitasking via creation of threads.
+Go creates a binary file of your code and runs it.
+The binary file is running as a process so it has the ability to create native OS threads.

+Go uses this M:N model where M represents the number of Native OS Threads while N represents Goroutines.
+The ratio is such that a few Native OS Threads handle many Goroutines.

+So essentially a single Native OS Thread is responsible for executing multiple Goroutines.
+Now if a Goroutine contains a blocking call like a syscall for reading from a network or disc, the OS thread will get blocked and will enter the "waiting state", until the kernel executes this syscall.
+Now while the kernel is executing, the thread is in waiting state, and hence all other goroutines which are assigned to that currently idle native thread are stalled, so the Goruntime scheduler either creates a new native thread (based on **GOMAXPROCS**) or juggles/shuffles those stalled goroutines to another native OS thread which isn't in a waiting state and is ready to run.

+Also the go runtime scheduler doesn't assign new goroutines to that idle native OS thread, since there is no point in doing so.